 "I’ve worked with some really skilled people who tended to work whenever they felt like it and that just didn’t work well because I never knew when they were working.
 They might just work for an hour or two one day and then a whole day and then take the next two days off or work in the middle of the night when I couldn’t contact them."

-Working remotely doesn't have clocking in like a typical 9-5 job.
+Working remotely doesn't have a "clocking in" like a typical 9-5 job.
 This flexibility is great, but it means your employee needs to be able to set a proper schedule to work.
 Regardless of what each employee’s preferences are, there needs to be coordination with their managers so that they can be reached when needed.

 “You're looking for self-motivated, driven people who feel the need to complete tasks regardless of whether someone is monitoring.
 This motivation needs to be strong enough for someone to work until midnight, or completely re-do a task from scratch for no extra compensation in the event that they make a mistake.”